OctopusDeploy/blog/blog/2020-10/tomcat-deployments-with-variable-replacements/index.md

 We need to define two variables to match the properties in the YAML and XML files that we want to replace.

 For YAML files, the syntax is a colon separated property hierarchy, resulting in a variable name of **spring:profiles:active**.
-For XML files XPath is used as a syntax, resulting in a variable name of **//*:display-name**:
+For XML files XPath is used as a syntax, that results in a variable name of **//*:display-name**:

 ![](variables.png "width=500")

 ## Configuring HTTPS

-Configuring a HTTPS certificate is done with the **Deploy a certificate to Tomcat** step.
+Configuring an HTTPS certificate is done with the **Deploy a certificate to Tomcat** step.

-It requires that the CATALINA_HOME and CATALINA_BASE directories be defined.
+It requires that the CATALINA_HOME and CATALINA_BASE directories are defined.
 These are defined in the system service file at `/lib/systemd/system/tomcat9.service`, and in our case are defined as `/usr/share/tomcat9` and `/var/lib/tomcat9`:

 ![](catalina.png "width=500")